Follow our Twitter to keep updated with new information for Monster Hunter Rise!

 Also, launching the monster you are currently riding onto another monster will cause that monster to enter its mountable state!

 Filling up the Wyvern Riding Gauge enables you to execute the Mounted Punisher.
-This causes the monster to topple down and be open for attacks!
+This is more like a finishing move when you have successfully filled up the Wyvern Riding Gauge.

 To fill up the Wyvern Riding Gauge, attack other monsters or evade before you get hit.